 Step 6: Pick Marketing Channels

-To reach your target audience, use the marketing methods that work best for you.
-This might involve both conventional channels like print advertising and events, as well as digital ones like social media, email marketing, and content marketing.
-To increase reach and engagement, use channels that complement the tastes and habits of your audience.
+Reach your target audience through the marketing channels that work best for you.
+This may include both traditional channels, such as print advertising and events, and digital channels, including social media, email marketing, and content marketing.
+Use channels that complement the tastes and habits of your audience to increase reach and engagement.

 Step 7: Create A Sales Plan